aakashsinghgit/ML-Engineering-Projects/Projects/End_2_End_ML/readme.md

 Step 3: ML Project
 Perform a quick a jupyter notebook experimentation with EDA and model training on the dataset- for insights.
-Apply this for data ingestion, pipeline and model training modules.
+Apply this for data ingestion, transformation and model training modules.
-Create a flwochart for logic flow for each modules - each module has classs and has method, parameters are udated and retruned then passed to new module.
+To -do : Create a flwochart for logic flow for each modules - each module has classs and has method, parameters are udated and returned then passed to new module.

 Step 4: Flask app
+Create the predict pipeline - uses teh mdoel file and serve it to flask web app Get form data from flask app and serve the prediction
+To-do: Enhance the front end.

+Step 5: Deployment and CI/CD
+App deployment to Azure/AWS/free deployments - without docker App deploymentt - with docker
+Q: What is the difference?
+What happens when we use docker vs when we don't.
+Q: What about training pipeline - The MLOPs implementation?